lulalala/settei/README.md

 ## Customization

 The default setup is probably good enough for 90% of the users.
-However if you have advance requirements, you can easily customize.
+However if you have advanced requirements, you can easily customize.

 One can start by editing the generated `setting.rb` file.
 The three parts are `Settei::Base`, loader and deploy script: